 Well, it doesn’t mean that my house is always clean or that we eat well-balanced meals at the dining room table every night or that I’m trapped standing in front of an oven wearing an apron and pearls, popping out babies (although I do love aprons and pearls…also babies, just not the popping out part so much).

 What it does mean is that I believe I can contribute TRUE value to this world by using my God-given passions and gifts to care for my husband, our kids and my home.
 My goal is to create an environment in our home that fosters love, creativity, and joy; to not only be a better wife, but also to shape the tender hearts of my children and point them to a life devoted to the ‘Giver of Life’.
 The confessions on this blog are my experiences as I learn to be a vintage homemaker, one that nurtures her family into a unit that embodies God’s character.

 I’m a farm girl from the middle of nowhere Colorado.
 My love of the country and wide open spaces took a backseat when I married my best friend; and now we live in the heart of Silicon Valley.
-Kyle is a dairy farmer turned video game producer and we have two amazing kids, Kade (3) and Berlin (1).
+Kyle is a dairy farmer turned video game producer and we have three amazing kids, Woody (5), Jessie (almost 3), and Buzz (10 months).
 Being a wife and mom is my dream job.
 Yes, it’s a ton of work (most of it repetitive and/or messy).
-But what other job gives me the freedom to be a chef, teacher, artist, seamstress, woodworker, decorator, party planner, refurbisher, organizer, crafter, photographer and dreamer all in one?
+But what other job gives me the freedom to be a chef, teacher, artist, seamstress, woodworker, decorator, party planner, refurbisher, organizer, crafter, and photographer all in one?
 I couldn’t ask for more.

 I’m still growing in all this; I haven’t figured everything out.
 But I know God has blessed me richly and I don’t want to “bury my talents” by not sharing what I’m learning on this journey, especially if it might encourage or inspire someone like you.